22 Simple Ways to Be a Responsible Tourist

 If you’re ever unsure about how local a restaurant or hotel is, you can read through online reviews.
 Oftentimes online reviews will reveal who is operating or who owns the business, and that’s a great clue to whether it’s local or not.

-4. Support Local Tourism Operators
+6. Hire Local Tourism Operators

 Lots of global tour operators are actively working toward more sustainable practices.
 There are eco-operators that take steps to minimize their environmental impact, and many tour operators are hiring local guides and supporting local business as much as possible.